odoo/documentation/legal/terms/enterprise.rst

     the Software, which include the 3 (three) most recently released major versions.

-    To be covered by the current Agreement, the Customer has to run the most recent Covered Version at the time of this Agreement’s signature.
+    To be covered by the current Agreement, the Customer has to run the most recent Covered Version at the time of conclusion of this Agreement.
 When this is not the case, additional costs are applicable, as described in :ref:`charges`.